Khrushchevka: Housing construction reform

 Savings were achieved through the rationalization of living space and the standardization of solutions.
 All standards for the dimensions and area of premises were reduced.
 In an advertisement for new buildings, the announcer reported: to cook borscht in an old apartment, you need to walk 500 steps, but in a new small kitchen of 5.6 m², everything is close by, you can literally reach anything with your hand.
 In turn, the small size of the apartments forced the industry to produce furniture of smaller dimensions.
 Thus, with standardized construction, a special aesthetic of small, compact things appeared.
 Standardization extended to furniture and even to people's daily routines.
 As a result, the costs of building "Khrushchev-era" buildings, compared to Stalin's time, were reduced by 30% or more.

 The urban planning thinking changed completely.
 Mathematics and statistics helped to carefully calculate the life of society in new microdistricts, determine people's needs, and calculate optimal routes to workplaces, schools, and clinics.
 The egalitarian thinking of the Thaw era brought social meaning to construction: the closed neighborhoods built up with richly decorated Stalinist houses for the elite of society were to be replaced by an open, comfortable, universal living environment for the entire population.

-One of the most important provisions of the reform was the reorientation of construction from room-by-room to apartment-by-apartment settlement, which was a significant step towards improving the quality of life: more than half of urban families by this time lived in communal apartments and dormitories.
-In such conditions, people had almost no personal space, and their own apartment was a dream for many.

 As a result of the reform, the role of urban planners and engineers increased, and the architects faded into the background.
-In his speech at the Third Conference on Construction in 1958, Khrushchev drew attention to the "relapses of archaism and embellishment" in the projects:Perestroika in architecture is not yet complete.
+In his speech at the Third Conference on Construction in 1958, Khrushchev drew attention to the "relapses of archaism and embellishment" in the projects:

+Perestroika in architecture is not yet complete.
 Many people misunderstand the tasks and view it only as a reduction in architectural excesses.
 The point is a fundamental change in the direction of architecture, and this must be completed.